-- To UNWIND rope from the winch drum, hold the switch lever up. - To WIND rope on the winch drum, hold the switch lever down
+- To UNWIND rope from the winch drum, hold the switch lever up. - To WIND rope on the winch drum, hold the switch lever down.

-Windshield Wiper Switch (Optional)
+Windshield Wiper Switch (Optional) (See Figure 3-6)

-Move the switch lever down to turn on the windshield wiper motor.
+Move the switch lever down to turn on the front and rear windshield wiper motors.